zewol95/ESPHome-Boilerplates/sensors/Digital_Input_Output.md

-# Basic I/O Configuration for ESPHome
+# Digital Input & Digital Output

 ## Overview
 This guide demonstrates how to set up basic **digital input** and **digital output** configurations using **ESPHome** on an ESP32 device.
 These configurations allow you to read the state of a button (digital input) and control a relay (digital output) through Home Assistant or ESPHome.